 You may be charged with safecracking in violation of North Carolina law if you open or attempt to open a safe through the use of explosives, tools, or an improperly-obtained device.
 The definition includes the use of a stolen combination, master key, duplicate key, or any other implement you unlawfully procured.

 Common Law Robbery in North Carolina

 This is a lower offense as compared to robbery, because it doesn’t involve the use of a weapon.
 An example would be punching or threatening to punch the victim while taking personal property from them.

 You should note that there it is possible for the U.S. Attorney’s Office in North Carolina to charge robbery as a federal crime under the Hobbs Act.
 Many of the same elements apply, but federal criminal procedure is very different from state laws.
 It’s important to retain a robbery defense lawyer who is licensed and has experience in both state and federal criminal court.

-If you are facing charges for robbery or any of the related crimes listed above, do not hesitate to contact a Charlotte robbery lawyer from Randall & Stump, PLLC.
+If you are facing charges for robbery or any of the related crimes listed above, do not hesitate to contact a Charlotte robbery lawyer from Randall & Stump, Criminal Defense Attorneys.
 Each offense has its own set of far-reaching consequences, so it’s essential to retain the help of a skilled attorney as soon as possible.

 Penalties of a Robbery Conviction